 As a musician, Means has maintained an active international performing schedule as a professional violinist in solo, orchestral and chamber roles.
-He made his European recital debut at the Paganini Conservatory in Genoa, Italy (the birthplace of that great violinist).
+He gave his European recital debut at the Paganini Conservatory in Genoa, Italy (the birthplace of that great violinist).
 In Asia, he performed as a member of the Pacific Music Festival (Japan), founded by the composer/conductor Leonard Bernstein.
 He has appeared in concert in orchestras across the United States under the batons of conductors such as Marin Alsop, David Zinman, Andrew Litton, Christian Macelaru, Charles Dutoit, and Gerard Schwarz, among others.
-In recent seasons, he has been featured in the violin concertos of Tchaikovsky, Beethoven (Violin Concerto and Triple Concerto), Glazunov, Mendelssohn, Dvorak, and Barber, as soloist.
+He has been featured in the violin concertos of Tchaikovsky, Beethoven (Violin Concerto and Triple Concerto), Glazunov, Mendelssohn, Dvorak, and Barber, as soloist.
 As a chamber musician, he has performed with Sarah Chang, Angel Romero, and members of many of the leading orchestras in the United States, such as the Los Angeles Philharmonic, Cleveland Orchestra, and Cincinnati Symphony.

 Means received his B.M., summa cum laude, from the University of Northern Colorado, received his M.M. from the Cleveland Institute of Music/Case Western Reserve University, and his P.S. (professional studies diploma) from the Cleveland Institute of Music/Case Western Reserve University.
 His primary teachers and musical influences include Linda Cerone, Stephen Majeske, William Preucil and Donald Weilerstein.